-13. During the hearing, the landlord offered testimony she only wanted to seek application in relation to the section 18 notice.

-14. The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 2).
+11. The landlord presented testimony the rental agreement of the rented premises located at [REDACTED] NL, is a written monthly tenancy.
+12. The landlord advised that she issued a notice under section 18 to the tenant on 22 November 2023 to be out of the residence by 29 February 2024 by issuing it to the tenant personally.
+13. The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 2).
 Section 18 (2) (b) of the Act, states: